+where $r=N/|M|$.
+With this schedule, the runtime of Grover's is purely a function of the ratio $r$.
+In particular, the runtime is independent of $N$.

-Here, we give a graph-theoretic interpretation of Grover's algorithm on an $n$-state system.
+Here, we give a graph-theoretic interpretation of Grover's algorithm on an $N$-state system.
 Grover's final Hamiltonian can be decomposed as $H_{Grov}=L(G)+W$ where $G$ is the empty graph on $n$ vertices and $W_{u}=1-\delta_{uv_m}$ where $v_m$ corresponds with the state of interest $|m\rangle$.
-We embed $G$ into a larger graph $H$ with one more vertex $v_{n}$.
-The vertex $v_n$ is connected to every other vertex except $v_m$.
-We can then recover Grover's system by imposing a Dirichlet boundary condition on $v_n$ and considering the Dirichlet eigenvalues and eigenvectors of $H$.
-In practice, we can impose the Dirichlet boundary condition on $v_n$ by restricting $L(H)$ to the vertices in $G$.
-We can see explicitly then, that this Dirichlet boundary condition will return $H_{Grov}$.\footnote{Alternatively, we can impose the boundary condition by introducing a very large weight on $v_n$.
-This will force $v_n$ to be approximately orthogonal to the ground state of $L(H)$.
-Intuitively, all vertices adjacent to $v_n$ will be be affected by this weight and will be pushed out of the ground state as well.} The submatrix obtained by this restriction is called the {\textit{reduced Laplacian}}.
-The vertices on which we impose the Dirichlet boundary condition will be called {\textit{marked vertices}}.
+We embed $G$ into a larger graph $H$ with one more vertex $v_{N}$.
+The vertex $v_N$ is connected to every other vertex except $v_m$.
+We can then recover Grover's system by imposing a Dirichlet boundary condition on $v_N$ and considering the Dirichlet eigenvalues and eigenvectors of $H$.
+In practice, we can impose the Dirichlet boundary condition on $v_N$ by restricting $L(H)$ to the vertices in $G$.
+We can see explicitly then, that this Dirichlet boundary condition returns $H_{Grov}$.\footnote{Alternatively, we can impose the boundary condition by introducing a very large weight on $v_N$.
+This forces $v_N$ to be approximately orthogonal to the ground state of $L(H)$.
+Intuitively, all vertices adjacent to $v_N$ are affected by this weight and are pushed out of the ground state as well.} The submatrix obtained by this restriction is called the {\textit{reduced Laplacian}}.
+We call the vertices on which we impose the Dirichlet boundary condition {\textit{marked vertices}}.
 We use this method of marking vertices to give a generalization of adiabatic Grover's algorithm.
 See Figure \ref{Fig:GroverGraph} for the graph characterization of traditional Grover's algorithm.